Iron Man: 2000s

 When the Ultimate Marvel imprint was created with reimagined versions of Marvel's characters, an alternate Iron Man appeared in 2002 with the Ultimates, the imprint's adaptation of the Avengers.
 Marvel released a five-issue limited series, Ultimate Iron Man, featuring this character in 2005.

 Iron Man represented an attempt to define what a superhero was in the 21st century, following the September 11 attacks, implicitly likening the fear of terrorism to the fear of unregulated super-powered beings.
 In 2004, Iron Man was a major character in the Avengers Disassembled event and subsequently became a founding member of the New Avengers.
 Iron Man volume four began in 2005, with Warren Ellis as the writer and Adi Granov as the artist.
 Its first story arc, "Extremis", saw Iron Man upgrade his body directly through the Extremis virus, giving him direct control over a biological armor.
 The volume's first 14 issues carried the Iron Man title, while issues #15–32 (2007–2008) were titled Iron Man: Director of S.H.I.E.L.D.

 Iron Man led the pro-registration faction during the 2006 Civil War crossover event by Mark Millar and Steve McNiven.
 In an allegory for the Patriot Act and government surveillance, Iron Man's pro-registration faction represented conservative support for government surveillance in the name of security and stood against Captain America's anti-registration faction that represented individualism and liberal opposition to government surveillance.
 Iron Man believed in pragmatically choosing the lesser of two evils, whereas Captain America held an idealist approach, and both held these positions at great personal cost.
 While Marvel was neutral between the characters, readers overwhelmingly saw Iron Man as the villain, being the stronger force that the underdog had to overcome.

-Iron Man appeared with the Mighty Avengers in 2007, and his characterization in this era leaned into his identity as a futurist.
-Marvel restarted Iron Man's comic book run with Invincible Iron Man in 2008, written by Matt Fraction and illustrated by Salvador Larroca.
-This series launched around the same time as the film Iron Man premiered, and the Marvel Cinematic Universe developed while this run was in publication.
+Iron Man appeared with the Mighty Avengers in 2007 as the one who organized the team, and his characterization in this era leaned into his identity as a futurist.
+In response to the popularity of the film Iron Man in 2008, Marvel restarted Iron Man's comic book run with Invincible Iron Man, written by Matt Fraction and illustrated by Salvador Larroca.
+This series shifted Iron Man toward the personality of the film adaptation.
+Marvel also published the one-shot Iron Man: The End in 2009 depicting a version of Iron Man retiring.